 In 2021, the Mette Frederiksen I Cabinet presented major plans to further integration and counter urban decay in vulnerable residential areas.

-Following the Danish general election in November 2022, the Social Democratic leader Mette Frederiksen remained the incumbent prime minister.
+Following the 2022 Danish general election in November 2022, incumbent prime minister and Social Democratic leader Mette Frederiksen formed a cabinet.

-In December 2022, incumbent prime minister Mette Frederiksen formed the Frederiksen II Cabinet, a coalition government.
+In December 2022, incumbent prime minister and Social Democratic leader Mette Frederiksen formed the current Frederiksen II Cabinet, a coalition government with the until then leading opposition party Venstre and the recently founded Moderate party.

 As of 2022, 6.5% of the population was reported to live below the poverty line, when adjusted for taxes and transfers.